JeloydD/RC-Helicopter-107g-Leap/README.md

-This project reinforced the importance of \*\*cross-disciplinary skills\*\*, combining software engineering with basic electronics and embedded system concepts.
+This project reinforced the importance of cross-disciplinary skills, combining software engineering with basic electronics and embedded system concepts.